 This is an incredible mic for anyone doing voice-over work, podcasts, or any kind of broadcasting.
+It’s famous for broadcast use, found in radio stations around the world.
 Its sound quality is amazing and its resistance to recording p-pops is a huge time saver if you are recording vocals.
 The mic is also excellent for kick drum or acoustic guitar recording.
+My Star Rating –

 Here is my review of the EV RE20 mic.
 It is now my go-to vocal mic.
 So that’s sort of a spoiler about what I think of this fabulous :-).